IBM-Bluemix-Docs/compare-comply/relnotes.md

 # Release notes
 {: #release_notes}

-The release notes provide information about changes to the IBM Watson Compare and Comply service release.
+The release notes provide information about changes to the IBM Watson&trade; Compare and Comply on IBM Cloud Pak for Data service release.

 ## Beta features
 {: #beta_features}